SFPC/BeginningCodersBootcamp/curriculum/3_review_objects_arrays_vectors.md

 ### Drawing with vectors

-Vectors are very useful for creative coding, because they allow us to remember an arbitrary large number of values.
+Vectors are very useful for creative coding, because they allow us to remember an arbitrarily large number of values.
 For example, we can use a vector to store all of the previous mouse positions.
 Add this to your `.h` file:

 ```cpp
 class ofApp : public ofBaseApp{